 Perhaps Rousseau was onto something, and no human being is really happy being evil.
 Or at least some people are unfit for a life of villainy.
 Rather than being a construct of pure evil, a villain can be a surprisingly normal person despite the tragic flaws and obsessions driving him to hatred and madness.
 He may even manage to have admirable qualities, becoming a sympathetic Anti-Villain.
 Along comes a chance at salvation: a skilled plastic surgeon, an influential psychiatrist, a doctor with a miracle cure, or maybe just an old friend.
 With that person's help, the villain manages to overcome his madness and look forward to some semblance of a happy and productive normal life.

-Compare Reformed, But Rejected, where the villain has repented and wants to go straight, but may find that the hero, or society in general, doesn't trust him enough to let him.
+Compare Reformed, but Rejected, where the villain has repented and wants to go straight, but may find that the hero, or society in general, doesn't trust him enough to let him.
 Indeed, a particularly bad case of Reformed But Rejected can easily fuel a case of Chronic Villainy.
 A Self-Fulfilling Prophecy, courtesy of What the Hell, Hero? or All of the Other Reindeer.
 Compare also Redemption Failure, where the villain is pushed back to The Dark Side not by internal residue compulsions, but by external circumstances.
 Also compare Just a Gangster, where a criminal of some kind resists attempts to make them or their business legitimate.

 Note that those with the opposite affliction, Chronic Hero Syndrome, rarely suffer as much angst over it.